What we need you to do

 Depart: Paro Airport (PBH) after 10 am on the last day

-Pedalers can arrange for the necessary flights on Druk Air to reach Bhutan (cost is not included in trip price).
+Pedalers can arrange for the necessary flights to reach Bhutan (only the flight to Paro, we do not arrange airfare to Asia).
 Druk Air also now offers online booking, if you prefer to handle your own flights.

 Visa and Passport needsVisas are required for all guests joining the Discover Bhutan.
 Visas to visit Bhutan can only be obtained through an authorized tour company.
 The Visa Fee is included in our tour price and Pedalers will submit your documents for processing.